yorkulibraries/yufile/README.md

 + Compile the file into one PDF by running `pdflatex Candidate-Name-Promotion-File.tex` *twice* (the second time will generate the table of contents properly).
 + View `Candidate-Name-Promotion-File.pdf` and appreciate how easy it all was.

-See [candidate-file-template.pdf](candidate-file-template.pdf) for an example using placeholder documents and slides.
+See [candidacy-file-template.pdf](candidacy-file-template.pdf) for an example using placeholder documents and slides.

 ## Contact information